 There's a big difference between collecting information and creating the information that will be collected.

-See, that's the thing that's being left out of Daniel's statements is that they did collect information, but they also hired somebody to create that information.
+See, that's the thing that's being left out of Danielle's statements, is that they did collect information, but they also hired somebody to create that information.

-And so you can see with Peter Strzok and the Democrat Party and even some Republicans that hate Trump.
+And so you can see with Peter Strzok and the Democratic Party and even some Republicans that hate Trump, there was coordination between them and the people that created this dossier.

 There was no research, make sure it's verified.